3sjay/3sjay.github.io/_posts/2024-05-10-schneiderups-rmi-deser.md

 #### Root Cause Analysis:
 ---
-For a good introduction into the deserialization exploitation of RMI Methods with non-primitive data-type parameters the following blog post is recommended:
+For a good introduction into exploitation of the deserialization of RMI Methods with non-primitive data-type parameters the following blog post is recommended:
 [Mogwailabs - Attacking Java RMI Services After jep 290](https://mogwailabs.de/en/blog/2019/03/attacking-java-rmi-services-after-jep-290/)

-The overall problem still is, that non-primitive data types within Java RMI need to be generated on the other side and the infamous
-`readObject()` is called.
+The overall problem still is, that non-primitive data types within Java RMI need to be (re-)generated on the other side (server side) and the infamous `readObject()` is called.

 So as soon as a vulnerable Class (a Class containing a useful Gadget) is within the classpath and it is not restricted to be loaded, this can lead to RCE.